 Obama Administration Finalizes Historic Clean Car Standards

-Hartford, CT—Today the Obama administration finalized new clean car standards that will double the fuel efficiency of today’s vehicles by 2025, drastically reducing emissions of carbon pollution and cutting oil use in Connecticut and nationwide.
+Today the Obama administration finalized new clean car standards that will double the fuel efficiency of today’s vehicles by 2025, drastically reducing emissions of carbon pollution and cutting oil use in Maryland and nationwide.
 The standards will cover new cars and light trucks in model years 2017-2025, and require those vehicles to meet the equivalent of a 54.5 miles-per-gallon standard by 2025.
-A recent joint analysis by the Natural Resources Defense Council and Union of Concerned Scientists projects that by 2030 in Connecticut alone, the standards will cut carbon pollution from vehicles by nearly 2.8 million metric tons—the equivalent of the annual pollution of roughly 424,000 of today’s vehicles—and save more than 235 million gallons of fuel.
+A recent joint analysis by the Natural Resources Defense Council and Union of Concerned Scientists projects that by 2030 in Maryland alone, the standards will cut carbon pollution from vehicles by 5.7 million metric tons—the equivalent of the annual pollution of 860,000 of today’s vehicles—and save 480 million gallons of fuel.

 Together with the Obama administration’s standards covering vehicles in model years 2012-2016, the new standards and their projected cuts in carbon pollution represent the largest single step the U.S. has ever taken to tackle global warming.

-“The Obama administration’s new clean car standards are a monumental leap forward in the must-win battle to tackle global warming and get Connecticut off oil,” said Rubenstein.
-“Future generations may well look back on today as a decisive step toward breaking our destructive oil addiction.”
+“The Obama administration’s new clean car standards are a monumental leap forward in the must-win battle to tackle global warming and get Maryland off oil,” said Tommy Landers, director of Environment Maryland Research & Policy Center.
+“Future generations will look back on today as a decisive step toward breaking our destructive oil addiction.”

-The NRDC/UCS analysis also projects that Connecticut residents will save $580 million at the gas pump in 2030 because of the fuel efficiency improvements required by the new standards.
+The NRDC/UCS analysis also projects that Marylanders will save $1.2 billion at the gas pump in 2030 because of the fuel efficiency improvements required by the new standards.

 More than 282,000 Americans submitted comments in support of the standards as they were being developed, and they enjoy the support of the major automakers, consumer groups and the environmental community.

-Rubenstein pointed out that just as important as the standards themselves is the story of how they came to be.
-Long before the Obama administration took office, California and 13 other states—including Connecticut—were developing and implementing their own state-level clean car standards.
+Landers pointed out that just as important as the standards themselves is the story of how they came to be.
+Long before the Obama administration took office, California and 13 other states—including Maryland—were developing and implementing their own state-level clean car standards.
+Environment Maryland Research & Policy Center played a critical role in building support for those standards in 2006 and 2007.
 Beyond charting a path for pollution reductions for those states, the standards also pushed automakers to begin developing the cleaner cars that we see on the road today.
 That paved the way for the Obama administration to first set the first-ever federal carbon pollution standards for vehicles in model years 2012-2016, followed by today’s standards for model years 2017-2025.
-Environment Connecticut helped ensure that Connecticut adopted its state-level standard in 2004 by collecting petition signatures and working with groups ranging from the American Lung Association to Clean Water Action to demonstrate broad support for the standards.

-“Connecticut residents should take pride in knowing that the Obama administration is following Connecticut’s lead in getting cleaner cars on the road,” said Rubenstein.
-“Without the leadership of Connecticut and the other states that adopted state-level standards, we likely wouldn’t have any federal standards to celebrate today.”
+“Marylanders should take pride in knowing that the Obama administration is following Maryland’s lead in getting cleaner cars on the road,” said Landers.
+“Without the leadership of Maryland and the other states that adopted state-level standards, we likely wouldn’t have any federal standards to celebrate today.”